kartoza/qgis-gea-plugin/docs/src/user/quickstart/quick-start.md

 # Quick Start Guide for Downloading QGIS

-*QGIS stands for `Quantum Geographic Information System` is free and open-source software.
-It is used to work on geospatial data, this data can be easily edited and analysed in the QGIS software.
-It is a cross-platform software so it is widely used in geographic data applications.
-It is written in Python, C++, and Qt language, also it can be used on different operating systems like Windows, Mac, Linux, etc.
+*QGIS, short for Quantum Geographic Information System, is a free and open-source software used for working with geospatial data.
+This data can be easily edited and analyzed within QGIS.
+As a cross-platform application, it is widely used in geographic data applications and runs on different operating systems, including Windows, Mac, and Linux.
+QGIS is written in Python, C++, and Qt.

 ## To install QGIS follow the below steps: